t4d-gmbh/WebServerSetup/examples/HeadscaleVPN.md

     dns_provider: "infomaniak"  # DNS provider
     prefixes_v4: "100.64.0.0/10"  # Default IPv4 prefix
     prefixes_v6: "fd7a:115c:a1e0::/48"  # Default IPv6 prefix
-    api_key_expiration: "3000d"  # Those are 3000 days, that's a long time!
+    api_key_expiration: "3000d"  # 3000 days, that's a long time!
-    generate_new_api_key: true  # If set to false, no new api key will be generated
+    generate_new_api_key: true  # If set to false, no new API key will be generated

   tasks:
     - name: Ensure Docker is set up and running